XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 ### 2.1.2.
 Are CFTs meant to replace Trustlines?

 No, replacing Trustlines is not the intent behind CFTs.
-Instead, it's likely that CFTs and Trustline can and will coexist because they enable subtly different use-cases (see [FAQ 4.1](#41-are-cfts-different-from-trustlines), in particular the part about "rippling.").
+Instead, it's likely that CFTs and Trustline can and will coexist because they enable subtly different use-cases (see [FAQ 2.1.1.](#211-are-cfts-different-from-trustlines), in particular the part about rippling).

 ### 2.1.3 Instead of CFTs, why not just make Trustlines smaller/better?